dan-madsen/AzNetworkDiagram/README.md

 # Requirements
-The script depends on Graphviz (the "DOT" language) to genereate the diagrams in .PDF and .PNG format.
+The script depends on Graphviz (the "DOT", diagram-as-code language) to genereate the diagrams in .PDF and .PNG format.

 Graphviz can be downloaded from: https://graphviz.org/.
 But note that the default install doesn't add the executable to $PATH, so make sure to enable that during install.